gauravshremayee/ForwarderInC/README.md

-on VM2

-gaurav@ubuntu:~$ gcc forwarderNode.c -o f

-In Parent process acting as client  to whom request will be forwarded gaurav@ubuntu:~$ In child Process serving as Server for one of the client
+first execute all the binaries (sequence not important ,but VM2,VM1,VM3)

 On VM1

+#start sending the message from VM1

 gaurav@ubuntu:~$ gcc initiatorNode.c -o i
 gaurav@ubuntu:~$ ./i
-Hello

-on VM3
+Heyy from VM1

+on VM2 it will be recieved and forwarded to VM3 gaurav@ubuntu:~$ ./f
+In Parent process acting as client  to whom request will be forwarded gaurav@ubuntu:~$ In child Process serving as Server for one of the client Hey from VM1�

+on VM3 msg sent by VM1 and forwarded by VM2  will be recieved

 gaurav@ubuntu:~$ gcc recieverNode.c -o r
 gaurav@ubuntu:~$ ./r
-Heyy
+Heyy from VM1